camcl/poolimputeSNPs/README.md

 __Warning:__ due to the memory requirements of the program, `'prophaser'` must be run only in a cluster environment.

+NB: An example of imputation with Beagle 4.1. is provided in the repository of `genotypooler`.

 ## Usage with a container (recommended, even necessary if running on a cluster)